crystalwanyulee/data_science_projects/nlp/sentiment analysis/README.md

 </p>

 When we break down each sentence and count the frequency for each word, the results are presented in the following graph.
-We can notice that most of frequent words are preposition
+We can notice that most of the frequent words are preposition, pronoun, and conjunction.
+These words do not provide too much information in a sentence.
+This kind of words is also called **stop word**.
+Usually, they are used to construct a sentence, so they appear very commonly in a document, and they easily show up when considering frequent words.